Pandiculate? what is that?

 Here are some examples:

-I first learnt the word when I trained as a Hanna Somatics Exercises Coach with Martha Peterson.
+I first learnt the word when I trained as a Hanna Somatic Movement Coach with Martha Peterson.

 At first sight you might think that you are looking at stretching in the photos above, However Stretching would be lengthening the muscles, and there is actually a lot of muscle contraction happening in what you see, and a contracting muscle is shortening, not lengthening.
 Pandiculation is to the body yawning.
 It is resetting the muscle length and the brain.